mahboobshah/dropwizard-helloworld/README.md

 Test line for checking CI between GitHub and Amazon EC2 instance..

-One more line added to check difference between different commit logs
+One more line added to check difference between different commit logs..